Find Grad Schools

 Property and Casualty Insurance Claims Examiners who work in Connecticut, Massachusetts, or New Jersey, make the highest salaries.

-Below is a list of the median annual salaries for Property and Casualty Insurance Claims Examiners in different U.S. states.
+How much do Property and Casualty Insurance Claims Examiners make in different U.S. states?

 State Annual Mean Salary